semoglou/extclustval/README.md

 score.clustering_accuracy
 ```

+The short alias `score.acc` is also available and returns the same value.

 This metric is most appropriate when the number of predicted clusters roughly matches the number of ground-truth classes.

 For general clustering evaluation, adjusted and permutation-invariant metrics such as ARI, AMI, NMI, pairwise F1, and BCubed F1 are often safer to report.